Hong Kong Sports Institute: Recent expansion

 In the 2006-2007 edition of the policy address, the Chief Executive announced a major redevelopment of the HKSI "to provide world-class training facilities to elite athletes in Hong Kong".
 The government allocated $1.8 billion for this redevelopment in 2008.
 Many new facilities have been constructed in the years since, and existing venues were refurbished.

 The outdoor velodrome beside the Fo Tan Nullah was dismantled.
 In its place a nine-storey Main Building was erected to house offices, hostels for local and visiting athletes, a canteen, conference and lecture rooms, a 400-seat auditorium, and related ancillary facilities.
 The Main Building opened in 2013.
 To replace the cycle track, a temporary velodrome was built at Whitehead, Wu Kai Sha, to serve athletes until the indoor Hong Kong Velodrome opened in Tseung Kwan O New Town in 2014.

 The existing 25-metre swimming pool was joined by a new Olympic-size swimming pool, with the two venues integrated into a single indoor complex.
 At the north end of the campus a new multi-purpose sports centre was built, housing a new tenpin bowling alley, squash courts, and a martial arts training centre.
 The architect for the redevelopment of the HKSI was P&T Architects and Engineers.

 Facilities

 Funding

 The HKSI has an annual budget of HK$700 million from the Hong Kong government.
 It is funded by the Elite Athletes Development Fund, established in 2012 with HK$7 billion in taxpayer funds, and given another HK$6 billion in 2019.

 In August 2021, the government announced that it would apply for HK$990 million in funds to speed up construction of a new facility at HKSI.
 The government also announced that it would spend HK$150 million as a "booster fund" for HKSI's sports science and medical support.

+In 2023, the government allocated HK$860 million to HKSI.